 Interestingly, we still see some parallels between the casual wear of the 1950s and the casual wear of the 1920s.
 Yes, the garments themselves may be worlds apart, but the initial uses of the garments remained the same – sportswear.
 The bowling shirt of the 1950s derives from the activity of bowling, the baseball jacket from the fields of baseball, etc.

 It was during the 1950s that the t-shirt and jeans combination became increasingly popular – perhaps the closest our modern eyes can relate to casualwear style of today’s times.
 Popularized by James Dean and Marlon Brando, the jeans and t-shirt became acceptable daywear.

 As a variety of styles were available to choose from during the 1950s, the scope of choice for casual wear is vast.
 Choose a simple t-shirt and jeans – styled to look of the era with a leather biker jacket and turn-ups on the jeans.
 Or, pair a bowling shirt with peg top trousers for a more preppy style.
 To add a splash of color, wear a Hawaiian shirt with casual 1950s trousers or shorts – if the weather is particularly sunny!

 1960s Men’s Clothing

-By the 1960s trousers started to become more closely fitting, tapering slightly at the hem.
+By the 1960s, trousers started to become more closely fitting, tapering slightly at the hem.
 Pants were still worn on the waist, but as the decade progressed, they began to lower towards the hips.
-As the choice is so vast by this decade, perhaps chose a style that you can see yourself wearing with ease, then add some finishing touches to evoke the era.
-For a teddy boy style, maybe opt for pastel shades, neatly fitting shapes worn with smart shoes.
-For beatnik, team a polo neck sweater with black tailored pants.
+As the choice is so vast by this decade, perhaps choose a style that you can see yourself wearing with ease, then add some finishing touches to evoke the era.
+For a Teddy Boy style, opt for pastel shades in neatly fitting shapes, worn with smart shoes.
+For a beatnik, team a polo neck sweater with black tailored pants.

 The 1960s was all about fit – tailoring at this time was immensely popular, with a revival in the Edwardian gentleman style.